Canadian dad may face six months' hard time for Twitter posts criticizing feminists

 NEXT ON TOMONEWS

-Airbus patents removable cabin modules to reduce plane turnaround time
+Airbus files patent for removable cabin modules to cut turnaround time